dhchenx/Catla-HS/docs/catla-performance-analysis.md

 	}
 ```

-With the use of the visualization tool in Catla-HS, we can visualize the metric data like below:
+With the use of the performance visualization tool in Catla-HS, we can visualize the metric data like below:

 ![Visualizing the metric data](../images/catla-job-summary-bar.png)